 A fishwife hides out of focus behind a display of red snappers.
-People may be just dots that pepper a landscape or the gay squiggles that bounce out of the little red school house to slide and scatter downhill.
+People may be just dots that pepper a landscape or the gay squiggles red school house to slide and scatter downhill.

 In contrast, the artist packs non-human sights with meaning.